 I worked for This End Up Furniture Company and had the worse hours of the day and the worst days of the week….
 Approximately 10 hours a week at $5.00 an hour plus 1% commission…..Pretty sad. (pretty hungry too)

 In 1989, computers were not used as much in retail.
 And at This End Up, everything was still paper.
-Occasionally, we had three-color brochures, but still, most of what we supplied the consumer were two-color.
-None of that mattered to me; I was happy just to sell.
+Occasionally, we had three-color brochures, but most of what we supplied the consumer was two-color.
+None of that mattered to me; I was happy to sell.

 Laboring, Reading, Learning Sales Communication, and LOTS of Prayers is what gave me the confidence and drive to continue.
 I had success that seemed to continue, and as I read more sales and positive motivation books about how others grew In Spite of Adversity.
 My Confidence Increased.

 This was my opportunity to try out everything I learned about the sales process and make change.
 My follow-up Strategy, Red, Yellow, and Green, alphabetize by date and by color, and a thank you note for all the same day the customer walked in the door.
 Followed up by a phone call on the exact day I said I would call the customer back, the ever-important “Follow Up” phone call.